academic-resources/odin/ajax.md

 ### ** Intro :
 >
 Callbacks, with which you should be pretty familiar by now, are very useful for things like browser events but they're essential when using AJAX (Asynchronous JavaScript and XML).
 AJAX sends data (or a request for data) to your server backend without blocking the browser from doing other activities while you wait for a response.
-You pass the AJAX function a callback and, when the server response is finally received, you will activate the callback with whatever has been returned and continue on your way.** The best part of AJAX is that it doesn't actually require a full page refresh like clicking a hyperlink or a normal form submission would.
+You pass the AJAX function a callback and, when the server response is finally received, you will activate the callback with whatever has been returned and continue on your way :**

+The best part of AJAX is that it doesn't actually require a full page refresh like clicking a hyperlink or a normal form submission would.
 The response you get back from the server is simply a JSON data package and not a full HTML document, so you will be able to process it inside your existing page.
-That gives you all kinds of power to build apps that only require a single page (which changes content based on where you "navigate" and what data gets returned) and to hide slow network operations from your user by loading the page in pieces.**
+That gives you all kinds of power to build apps that only require a single page (which changes content based on where you "navigate" and what data gets returned) and to hide slow network operations from your user by loading the page in pieces :**

 ---